Professor Pinar Akman

 I am a Professor of Law specialising in competition law.
-I am a Director at the Jean Monnet Centre of Excellence on Digital Governance funded by the European Commission, and co-hosted by the Universities of Leeds, Erasmus Rotterdam, and Bar Ilan.
-Formerly, I was the Director of the Centre for Business Law and Practice (2017-2020).
+Outside of academia, I am a judge at the Competition Appeal Tribunal, the UK’s specialist court for competition and economic regulatory matters.
+I am also a member of the Innovation Advisory Group of the Financial Conduct Authority.
+At Leeds, I am the Director of Staff Wellbeing, Support and Development.
+Formerly, I was a Director at the Jean Monnet Centre of Excellence on Digital Governance funded by the European Commission (2019-2023), and the Director of the Centre for Business Law and Practice (2017-2020).

 I have undergraduate and postgraduate degrees in law from University of Ankara Law School.
 I was ranked first overall in my undergraduate degree.
 Following my Masters, I received an ORSAS (Overseas Research Students Awards Scheme) Scholarship funded by the UK Secretary for Education and a UEA Scholarship that provided full funding for my doctoral studies at UEA Law School and ESRC Centre for Competition Policy.
 My PhD focused on the topic of abuse of a dominant position in EU competition law.

 I am the author of the sell-out monograph The Concept of Abuse in EU Competition Law: Law and Economics Approaches (Hart Publishing, Oxford, 2012; reprinted, 2015).
-My peer-reviewed articles have been published in prestigious journals such as the Oxford Journal of Legal Studies, Modern Law Review, Antitrust Law Journal, Journal of Competition Law and Economics, European Law Review, Journal of Business Law, Journal of Law and Society, etc. I was shortlisted for an Antitrust Writing Award in 2016, 2017, 2018, and 2020 (Concurrences Review & George Washington Competition Law Center).
+My peer-reviewed articles have been published in prestigious journals such as the Oxford Journal of Legal Studies, Modern Law Review, Antitrust Law Journal, Journal of Competition Law and Economics, European Law Review, Journal of Business Law, Journal of Law and Society, etc. I was shortlisted for an Antitrust Writing Award in 2016, 2017, 2018, 2020 and 2023 (Concurrences Review & George Washington Competition Law Center).
+In 2022, I was profiled as one of the “world’s most influential competition scholars” across all disciplines by Global Competition Review.
+I received a Women@Competition 5-Star Professionals Award in 2023.